GluuFederation/docs-ce-prod/docs/source/tutorials/passport-attributes-mapping.md

 ## Custom object classes

 Since properties of the returned object map directly to LDAP attributes, you **must** also supply object classes in case some attributes do not belong to `gluuPerson`.
-As an example, if you plan to set `mobile` attribute, you have to set `objectClass` values explicitly:
+As an example, if you plan to set the `mobile` attribute, you have to set `objectClass` values explicitly:

 ```
 module.exports = profile => {